coderader/moodle-block_userexpire/README.md

  *
  * @package    moodlecore
  * @subpackage block
- * @copyright  2023 Jeff Rader - Sunset Online
+ * @copyright  2026 Jeff Rader - Sunset Online
  * @author     Jeff Rader <jrader@sibi.cc>
- * @version   1.2
+ * @version   1.3
  * @license   http://www.gnu.org/copyleft/gpl.html GNU GPL v3 or later
  */

 Features:

-This block intends to give the user a few links in order to navigate quickly through moodle.
-Besides it advices the user about unread messages and information about the last access to the LMS.
+This block intends to give the user a few links in order to navigate quickly through Moodle.
+It advises the user about unread messages and information about the last access to the LMS.

 Installation:

-1- Place the userexpire folder (if you have downloaded zipped then you have to unzip it) into the blocks folder under the root of your Moodle installation.
+1- Place the userexpire folder (if you have downloaded zipped file then you have to unzip it) into the blocks folder under the root of your Moodle installation.
 2- Go to the notifications page and Moodle will automatically install this new block.